saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 6.  **Review Report & Blog Post:** Once the analysis is complete, a detailed report will appear.
 You will see a "View Blog Post" button to navigate to the full, SEO-optimized blog post, and an "Original Video" button to view the YouTube video.
 7.  **Customize AI Chat (Optional):** Before chatting, use the dropdowns above the chat interface to select your preferred **AI Persona** and **Response Length**.
 8.  **Chat with AI:** Below the analysis report, a chat interface will appear.
 You can now ask questions about the video, its comments, or related topics.
 The AI will use all available context and your chosen persona/length preferences to provide informed answers.
 9.  **Download PDF Report:** To save or share the report, click the "Download Report PDF" button.
-A PDF file will be generated and downloaded to your device.
+A PDF file will be generated and downloaded to your device, featuring a branded header.
 10. **Explore the Analysis Library:** Navigate to the "Analysis Library" from the header.
 Here, you can browse all past video analyses, search by video title, creator, or keywords, and click on any entry to view its full blog post.
 11. **Chat from Library (New!):** From a blog post detail page, click the "Chat with AI" button to seamlessly transition to the analysis page with the blog post's context pre-loaded, ready for conversation.
+12. **Toggle Theme:** Use the moon/sun icon in the header to switch between light and dark modes.

 ## 4. Value Proposition
 SentiVibe provides immense value by: